The time has come- your child is entering their last year of high school!

 3. Book an awesome vacation

-If your budget allows (and travelling is safe), consider taking a really cool vacation as a family this year.
+If your budget allows, consider taking a really cool vacation as a family this year.
 If you always go to the beach, maybe choose a more exotic one for this year’s trip.
 If you always go to see family, maybe a road trip to see the sites along the way is a good idea.
-My family is already planning an Ireland trip for my son when he graduates in 2021.
+My family went on a vacation to Colorado for my son when he graduated in 2021 where him and his dad got to drive cross country, something he always wanted to do.
 Even a long weekend works, as long as it’s a bit out of the ordinary of the expected.

 4. Do one thing they love that you’ve never done with them